AnilVinukonda/platform-bootstrap/README.md

 # platform-bootstrap

-Bootstrap and CI/CD setup for a single-node Kubernetes environment.
+End-to-end platform bootstrap and CI/CD setup using Ansible, Docker, Kubernetes, Helm, and Jenkins.

-This project demonstrates how I bootstrapped a fresh Ubuntu server using Ansible and deploy a containerised application on Kubernetes using Helm and Jenkins.
+This project demonstrates how I bootstrapped a fresh Ubuntu server using Ansible and deployed a containerised application on Kubernetes using Helm and Jenkins.

-## Part 1: Infrastructure Bootstrap (Completed)
+## Part 1: Infrastructure Bootstrap

 - Bootstrapped a headless Ubuntu server using Ansible
 - Updated system packages